 Esther 1 – A Queen Is Deposed

-Esther is the last of the historical books of the Bible, so its main character is named Esther – that is, Venus, the morning star, which sheds its light after all the others stars have ceased to shine, and while the sun still delays to rise.
-Thus the deeds of Queen Esther cast a ray of light forward into Israel’s history from a dark time.
+Esther is the last of the historical books of the Bible, so its main character is named Esther – that is, Venus, the morning star, which sheds its light after all the other stars have ceased to shine, and while the sun still delays rising.
+Thus, the deeds of Queen Esther cast a ray of light forward into Israel’s history from a dark time.

-A. King Ahasuerus (Xerxes) holds a big feast.
+A. King Ahasuerus (Xerxes) holds a grand feast.

 1. (1-2) King Ahasuerus and his domain.